elastx/elx-docs/content/en/docs/dbaas/getting-started/DBaaS-guides.md

 ###### Failover-Friendly Database Drivers

-Recommended Drivers: PgBouncer (for PostgreSQL) or libpq, MySQL Connector/J (for MySQL), These drivers and libraries are designed with failover and high availability in mind.
+Recommended Drivers: PgBouncer (for PostgreSQL) or libpq, MySQL Connector/J (for MySQL), MariaDB Connector/J (for MariaDB), These drivers and libraries are designed with failover and high availability in mind.
 They offer features such as connection pooling, automatic retries, and built-in failover support.

 ##### Network Advantages on Our Platforms